remorses/docker-phobia/README.md

 ## How it works

 Execute docker-phobia to initiate a Go script that leverages [dive](https://github.com/wagoodman/dive) internal API for Docker image retrieval and analysis, outputting a JSON file structure with file sizes.
 Concurrently, it spins up a server on port 8080 and launches docker-phobia.vercel.app, which visualizes the JSON data as a treemap.

+## Roadmap

+-   [ ] Show the size for each rect on hover as tooltip
+-   [ ] Use better domain
+-   [ ] Use tags to version the cli
+-   [ ] Add share button to share the treemap with anyone without installing again, use the image SHA in the url.
+-   [ ] Automatically store public images (images from DockerHub with SHA already published) in a docker-phobia directory indexed on Google.
+People can see images size between versions and tags.